-If a student reaches four unexcused absences in a term, the student's Academic Success Coach will reach out to the student.
+Attendance support plans are individualized plans to support a student who is consecutively and/or consistently absent from class.
+If a student reaches three unexcused absences in a term, the student's Academic Success Coach will reach out to the student.
 The student must then meet with the Academic Success Coach within two school days of being contacted to create an attendance support plan.
-If the student is unavailable to meet during that time because of an excused absence, the meeting will be held by phone, if at all possible.
+If the student is unavailable to meet during that time because of an excused absence, the meeting will take place as soon as possible via virtual platform.

 The attendance support plan will be created by the Academic Success Coach, the student's teachers, and other relevant GEC staff.
 During the eight school days following creation of the plan, the Academic Success Coach will carefully track the student's attendance.
-If the student has less than four unexcused absences during the eight-day period, then the student will no longer be subject to the plan.
-Students under 18 who do not meet the requirements of the plan will remain on the plan.
+If a student is on an attendance support plan, the plan will include a timeline for all missing work and assignments with specific deadlines.
+The plan will also include tutoring times, office hours, and next steps for makeup work and instruction.
+The students' Academic Success Coach will monitor the plan.